mbarnaba/python3/README.md

 In case you do not like Google, there are other solutions for running [jupyter](https://jupyter.org) notebooks in your browser, e.g., [alternatives](https://www.dataschool.io/cloud-services-for-jupyter-notebook).
-I did test them, so do not ask me in case something is not right with them, sorry ;)
+I did not test them, do not ask me in case something is not right with them ... sorry ;)